openego/eGon-data/CONTRIBUTING.rst

 =============

-eGon-data could always use more documentation, whether as part of the official eGon-data docs, in docstrings, or even in articles, and such.
-Always keep in mind to update the documentation along with your code changes.
+eGon-data could always use more documentation, whether as part of the official eGon-data docs, in docstrings, or even in articles, blog posts or similar resources.
+Always keep in mind to update the documentation along with your code changes though.

 How to document Python scripts